 I take a few moments to relish the fear bounding out of her before replacing it with lust.
 “I’m joking, Isabelle.”
 My breaths tickle her sweat-slicked neck when I mutter, “You would have just had to ride me bareback.”

 When hope gleams into Isabelle’s eyes long before worry, it’s the fight of my life to sink back to my side of our conjoined seats.
 It’s only accomplished because we’re still being watched by the freaks in the seats across from us.

-I’m all about winning, but since anyone but me seeing Isabelle’s ecstasy riddled face would be classed as a loss, I press down on the brakes, slowing my race to the finish line even more than Isabelle’s ill-timed period.
+I’m all about winning, but since anyone but me seeing Isabelle’s ecstasy-riddled face would be classified as a loss, I press down on the brakes, slowing my race to the finish line even more than Isabelle’s ill-timed period.

 * * *

 “Give me your eyes, Isabelle.”
-The multiple funds in my bank seems inconsequential when Isabelle jumps to the snapped command in my tone.
+The multiple funds in my bank accounts seem inconsequential when Isabelle jumps to the snapped command in my tone.
 Even with fear encroaching her from all angles, my thick timbre is all that is needed to pull her out of the storm unscathed.

-“Concentrate on anything but your fear,” I suggest when the planes rapid descend has her on the verge of a panic attack.
+“Concentrate on anything but your fear,” I suggest when the plane’s rapid descent has her on the verge of a panic attack.
 “My voice.
 The wine sloshing in your stomach since you preferred a liquid dinner instead of food.
 How I’m going to replace the bitemarks in your bottom lip with my teeth.”